 As a mother it can be quite a challenge to ‘sell’ the spinach deal.
 Packaging this dreaded green and zucchini into one cheesy muffin however, is a triumph.
 Let’s be honest, plain wilted spinach doesn’t have mass appeal for either kids or adults, but topped with creamy pine nuts and baked into a golden-cheesy muffin and we have a winner.

-Rich in calcium, iron and protein, my new favourite carb-free savoury muffin is perfect for breakfast, brunch or packed lunches.
-Positioned somewhere between a vegetable soufflé and mini quiche, they’re as good served warm or at room temperature.
+Somewhere between a vegetable soufflé and mini quiche, these muffins are as good served warm or at room temperature.
 For a hearty brunch, serve with roasted tomatoes, creamy mushrooms and crispy bacon.
 Make these in advance for fuss-free midweek breakfasts and reheat when needed.
 If you’re on the hunt for a punchy homemade tomato sauce to serve alongside these savoury bites, follow my recipe for roasted candied tomatoes and finish off with a quick blitz in the processor.
 Easy, convenient and just delicious.

 Oh yes, with summer now in full swing, wrap these cheesy spinach and zucchini muffins up for your next picnic.
 No plates or cutlery required, just hands and good old South African sunshine!

 - 2 tablespoons olive oil

 - 300g young or baby spinach, finely chopped